yiyins2/CS320-SU23/labs/htop-df-ls/README.md

 ## Running `ls` to find files to delete for clearing up storage space

 - Change into `labs/htop_df_ls/data` directory on your `terminal`.
-That is run `cd cs320-s23-projects/labs/htop_df_ls/data`.
+That is run `cd cs320-su23-projects/labs/htop_df_ls/data`.
 - Then run `ls` command.
 The output should list all the files and directories.
 It doesn't show the associated details like size.
-- Try running `ls -l` command. "-l" option shows a list format of output with additional details, including size.
+- Try running `ls -l` command. "-l" option shows a ***l***ist format of output with additional details, including size.
 The size is still difficult for us to read.
 Are you able to think of some other option which will make the output more human readable?
 - If you were thinking "-h", you got it.
 Try running `ls -lh`.
 The output should look something like this:
 <img src="img/ls_lh_output.png">